sarahoco014/Software_Design_Methodologies/software_design_methodologies.md

 The four pillars of object-orientated programming are:

 - Abstraction: The complexity of an object is reduced since irrelevant data is omitted, creating an abstract representation of the object.
-- Encapsulation: Restricts access to object components/internal details by 'bundling' data and its associated methods within a class into a single unit.
+- Encapsulation: Restricts access to object's components/internal details by 'bundling' data and its associated methods within a class into a single unit.
 - Inheritance: A class can acquire the properties and behaviours (methods) of another class, creating a class hierarchy.
 - Polymorphism: The ability of an object to take on multiple forms, providing its own unique implementation of the methods of a class.